-POLICE PENSION AND INDEX LINKING
+POLICE PENSION OVERPAYMENTS

 At State Pension age, although the Police Scheme remains responsible for updating the bulk of your police pension, in line with the relevant index, the State becomes liable to index link the much smaller Guaranteed Minimum Pension element of your police pension.
 For a full explanation use the link below: